 The Time Period

 When I decided to transform the narratives of the original book into historical fiction, I chose to set the series in the 1890’s.
-The Gilded Age is the ideal context for the Alderdice family, who are not only wealthy but significant players in a sector of San Francisco society.
-They embody the kind of self-importance and privilege enjoyed by the aristocracy during this time.
+The Gilded Age is the ideal context for the Alderdice family, who are not only wealthy but significant players in the aristocratic sector of San Francisco society.
+They embody the kind of self-importance and privilege enjoyed by the very rich during this time.
 Their lifestyle fits the extravagances and excesses that marked the end of the nineteenth century in America.
 The last book of the series takes place at the dawn of the new age, because the turn of the 20th century brought on the Progressive Era and with it, reforms and social awareness that ended the good life Gilded Agers had called their own, especially those privileged enough to pay for it.